Top Market News: What Happened In Investing Today

 - Ransomware attack spreads to 65 countries: On NPR this morning, Steve Inskeep couldn't stop himself from laughing at the different virus names, like WannaCry and Petya.
 He acknowledged the seriousness of the attacks, though.

-- GM shows off autonomous driving feature (GM): I'd pay $2,500 extra for this feature.
+- GM shows off autonomous driving feature (NYSE:GM): I'd pay $2,500 extra for this feature.
 I wonder what they mean by "highway," though.
 I-95 during summer rush hour might fall into the "parking lot" category, and that's when I really need a robot to watch the road for me.

-- Gene Munster: Apple Glasses will erode iPhone market: "Apple hasn’t confirmed the existence of Apple Glasses," says our news report, but in tech investing sometimes you have to project market share inroads from hypothetical new entrants.
+- Gene Munster: Apple Glasses will erode iPhone market: "Apple (NASDAQ:AAPL) hasn’t confirmed the existence of Apple Glasses," says our news report, but in tech investing, sometimes you have to project market share inroads from hypothetical new entrants.
 Should Apple care about the iPhone specifically?
 It should probably care about maintaining brand dominance in the daily lived digital experience of its customers, whether through phones, glasses, or anything at all.
 Silverware?

-- Pandora rallies 5.1% as interim chief measures competition: "We don't need to go into hand-to-hand combat" with competitors, says interim CEO Naveen Chopra.
+- Pandora rallies 5.1% as interim chief measures competition (NYSE:P): "We don't need to go into hand-to-hand combat" with competitors, says interim CEO Naveen Chopra.
 You don't need to, sure, but maybe you want to?

 Blue Apron